hemanthkuncha/GIT/README.md

 -----------------------------------

-config file name = httpd.conf
+config file name = httpd.conf/ports.conf

 if port changes needed or any other configuration